 Some marketing companies offer all of these services and then some, while others might specialize in a particular area or two.
 Understanding which services you need most will help you prioritize your budget and select the right marketing agency for your small business.

 Key takeaway: Marketing companies offer a range of services.
 Some offer virtually everything, while others specialize in a few areas.
 Be sure any marketing company you hire offers the services you need most.

 How does pricing for a marketing company work?

 Like services, the pricing for marketing companies is highly individualized.
 Pricing typically depends on the size of your business, the scope of your marketing needs and the marketing company’s own fees.
 For example, a boutique marketing agency that is only managing your social media is likely going to charge less than a corporate marketing firm that takes over management of your brand on multiple channels.

 “Affordability is important right now especially, but value is even more important,” Wyatt said.
 “If you’re spending $1,000 a month doing Facebook ads yourself or $2,500 a month on a solo contractor or $7,500 a month on an agency, your returns will likely be vastly different.”

 While pricing varies, it is helpful to establish a baseline understanding of what you might encounter while performing market research.
-Marketing agency WebFX estimates the average cost of marketing service in 2020 to be as follows:
+Marketing agency WebFX estimates the average cost of marketing services to be as follows:

 - Website design: Depending on your needs, a website development project could cost anywhere between $2,500 and $100,000.
 For most small businesses, a project should cost no more than $10,000, though be sure to request specific details along with an estimate.